appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 </dd>

-- **currentIndex**: This property indicates the index of the row being edited.
-For existing rows, it reflects the current index in the dataset.
-If you're adding a new row, it will display `-1` to signify that it does not yet exist in the dataset.
+- **currentIndex**: This property indicates the index of the row being edited or added.

 <dd>

+- *Existing Rows:* For rows that already exist in the dataset, `currentIndex` reflects the actual index of the row being edited.

+- *New Rows:* When adding a new row, `currentIndex` is set to `-1`, indicating that the new row does not yet exist in the dataset.

 ```js
 {{ currentIndex >= 0 }}